Who's Who at STM

 Kim also coordinates the STM Board meetings, Summit and Team meetings and several STM Committees.

 Jo Dinnage joined STM in January 2008 as Events Manager.
 Responsible for the organisation of all STM events including seminars, courses, conferences and outside exhibitions.
 She negotiates with venues on meeting rooms, accommodation, audio visual requirements, catering, reviews contracts, budgets, liaises with guest speakers, moderators, sponsors and delegates throughout the duration from briefing stage to actual event.
-Jo manages the content of conference/delegate packs, assists with coordinating promotional material and provides onsite representation.
+Jo manages the content of the events app, coordinates promotional material and provides onsite representation.

 Richard Gedye acts as STM's Director of Outreach Programmes, with responsibility for the management of three main initiatives - the Research 4 Life (HINARI, AGORA and OARE) programmes, sponsored by the WHO, FAO and the United Nations Environment Programme respectively, which offer free or very low cost access to journals for researchers and clinicians in the developing world; patientINFORM where publishers work with patient groups to provide patients and carers with access to the latest research, as well as help interpreting that information; and STM's library relations programme which aims to bring together two key intermediary player groups in the scholarly information distribution chain via a programme of formal events and informal collegial discussions on the major issues of the day.